 In 2007, 3.2 million Americans mixed and abused drugs.
-The consequences of polydrug use varies with each combination.
+The consequences of polydrug use vary with each combination.

 A report by the Drug Abuse Warning Network revealed that the majority of hospital admissions for prescription drugs involved alcohol.
 Drugs that are often combined with alcohol include:

-- Heroin.
-Alcohol and heroin are both central nervous system depressants.
+Alcohol and Heroin are both Central Nervous System Depressants.
+Using both Heroin and alcohol together enhances the effects of each drug, and at the same time results in different sensations and experiences than using either drug alone.
 Taking these drugs together raises the chances of respiratory failure.
-An overdose on heroin and alcohol can also cause a dangerous loss of oxygen and blood to the brain.
+An overdose of Heroin and alcohol can also cause a dangerous loss of oxygen and blood to the brain.
 This can lead to permanent brain damage.

-- Prescription stimulants.
-Adderall, Ritalin and other prescription stimulants produce effects similar to cocaine when mixed with alcohol.
-A user’s heart rate can spike when mixing alcohol and stimulants.
+Adderall, Ritalin, and other prescription Stimulants produce effects similar to Cocaine when mixed with alcohol.
+A user’s heart rate can spike when mixing alcohol and Stimulants.
 This can lead to immediate and long-term heart complications.

-- Anxiety medications.
-Anxiety medications, such as Xanax, have effects similar to alcohol.
+Benzodiazepines, such as Xanax, have effects similar to alcohol.
 Both substances act on the same neurotransmitters in the brain, creating the combined effect that increases intoxication.
-Mixing alcohol and anxiety medications increases the risk of coma and death.
+Because Benzodiazepines and alcohol are Central Nervous System Depressants, combining the 2 increases the risk of respiratory failure, coma, or death.

-- Sleeping pills.
-Alcohol enhances the sedative effects of sleeping pills.
-Knowing this, some people intentionally mix alcohol and sleeping pills to make their medication more “effective.”
-Sleepwalking injuries, coma and death are more likely when mixing alcohol and sleeping pills.
+Alcohol enhances the effects of Sleeping Pills.
+Knowing this, some people intentionally mix alcohol and Sleeping Pills to make their medication more “effective.”
+Sleepwalking injuries, coma, and death are more likely when mixing alcohol and Sleeping Pills.

-- Painkillers.
-Both alcohol and painkillers, such as Vicodin, depress the respiratory system and lower blood pressure.
-The risks of mixing these drugs are comparable to heroin and alcohol.
-Painkillers also contain acetaminophen or ibuprofen.
+Both alcohol and Opioids, such as Vicodin, depress the respiratory system and lower blood pressure.
+The risks of mixing these drugs are comparable to Heroin and alcohol.
+Painkillers also contain Acetaminophen or Ibuprofen.
 Mixing alcohol with these substances can lead to stomach bleeding and liver damage.

-Combining heroin and cocaine is often called a “speedball” or “speedballing.”
-People combine heroin (a depressant) and cocaine (a stimulant) hoping that each drug will cancel out each other’s negative effects.
+Combining Heroin and Cocaine is often called a “speedball” or “speedballing.”
+Individuals often combine Heroin with Cocaine in order to enhance the effects of each drug while at the same time causing different sensations and experiences than using either drug alone (creating a new high in itself).
+People also combine Heroin (a Depressant) and Cocaine (a Stimulant) hoping that each drug will cancel out each other’s negative effects.
 While this may be effective, it often leads speedball users to believe they are less intoxicated than they are.
 This false sense of sobriety has caused many people to overdose.
-The effects of heroin are longer lasting than cocaine.
-Large doses of heroin can cause respiratory failure when the cocaine wears off.
+The effects of Heroin are longer lasting than Cocaine.
+Large doses of Heroin can cause respiratory failure when the Cocaine wears off.